gloriasoft/veaury/README.md

 }

 ```
-### API injectPropsFromWrapper
+### HOC injectPropsFromWrapper
 `injectPropsFromWrapper` is a higher order component.

 When developing Vue and React applications at the same time, sometimes it is necessary to obtain the context of the React app inside the Vue component, and vice versa.

 For example, to get information from `react-router` in Vue components, or to get state from `vuex` in React components.

-This API can be used for both Vue and React components.
+This HOC can be used for both Vue and React components.

 ```typescript
 interface propsFromWrapper {